-The Alaska Division of Tourism, the Alaska Visitor's Association, the various Visitor's and Convention Bureaus, and the Chambers of Commerce need some kind of overall unified guidance in order to promote Alaska tourism effectively rather than each organization desperately denying Exxon oil damage any way they can.
-In addition, Alaska needs representation in Europe to market local products not only in Germany but in the entire European market, indeed the world market.
+The Alaska Division of Tourism, the AVA, the various Visitor's and Convention Bureaus, and the Chambers of Commerce need some kind of overall unified guidance in order to promote Alaska tourism effectively rather than each organization desperately denying Exxon oil damage in any way they can think of.

+Alaska needs representation in Europe that can market not only Germany effectively, but the entire European market, indeed the world market.

-Alaska tourism personnel should not be political appointees, but rather, well trained, experienced tourism experts.
+Alaska tourism personnel should not be political appointments, but rather well trained, experienced tourism experts.
 The governor could appoint a special advisory committee of tourism related business owners to work with a qualified state staff which would keep the Division of Tourism more in touch with the special needs for promoting tourism in Alaska.
 These businessmen could be tour operators, travel agents, hotel and airline representatives, lodge owners, and/or charter boat operators.

-The Exxon oil spill in Prince William Sound can be a vehicle to a valuable learning experience for everyone in the tourism industry in Alaska.
+The Exxon oil spill in Prince William Sound can be a vehicle to a valuable learning experience to everyone in the tourism industry in Alaska.
 We are far too dependent on too short a tourist season; every possible effort should be focused on expanding public interest in visiting Alaska during winter months.
-There is much to be learned from the State of Florida - committee approaches, common goals, campaigning, and advance planning.
-They have fifty years of hard experience behind them.
+There is much to be learned from the State of Florida -- committee approaches, common goals, campaigning, and advance planning.
+They have 50 years of hard experience behind them.